hamza4600/travio/README.md

 ### Sanity adding section in global level banners two remove from previus pages , removed ecatrs sec from ttrail tour ,
 ## UI chnages in home page and in trail tour , destination page
 ## update deals in destination page and als in tours page ,

+## Adding data calls for the Blogs Page